GeoResearch/Geophysics/README.md

-All collaborators are welcome to contributue.
+All collaborators are welcome to contribute.

 Every thought is IMPORTANT